 Using the COUNTIFS Function with Dates

-Suppose we have a dataset of orders, and we want to count the number of orders placed between 1-Jan-2022 and 31-Dec-2022.
+Again we will imagine having lots of order.
+This time, we want to count the number of orders placed between 1-Jan-2022 and 31-Dec-2022.
 We can use the COUNTIFS function with dates.
-The formula would be:

 =COUNTIFS(OrderDate,”>=1-Jan-2022″, OrderDate,”<=31-Dec-2022″)

-Here, OrderDate is the named range in the dataset.
-The first criteria are to count the cells where the order date is greater than or equal to 1-Jan-2022, and the second criteria are to count the cells where the order date is less than or equal to 31-Dec-2022.
+Here, OrderDate is the name for dataset.
+The first criteria will count if order date is greater than or equal to 1-Jan-2022.
+Then, second criteria will count cells when date is less than or equal to 31-Dec-2022.

 Using the COUNTIFS Function with Multiple Criteria and Dates

-We can combine multiple criteria and dates in the COUNTIFS function to count cells that meet multiple conditions.
-Let’s take an example to understand this.
+We can combine multiple criteria and dates in the COUNTIFS function for multiple conditions.

 =COUNTIFS(Product,”Product A”, Salesperson,{“John”,”Jane”}, TransactionDate,”>=1-Jan-2022″, TransactionDate,”<=31-Dec-2022″)

-The COUNTIFS function is a powerful tool in Excel that allows us to count cells based on multiple criteria.
-By using wildcards, logical operators, multiple criteria, cell references, and dates, we can customize the function to meet our specific needs.
-With the knowledge of the COUNTIFS function, we can analyze data efficiently and make informed decisions.
-Please don’t hesitate to reach out with any feedback or suggestions for future topics.
-We are always looking for ways to improve our content and provide the most valuable resources to our readers.
+The COUNTIFS function is quite flexible for counting cells based on multiple criteria.
+For multiple condition cases, you can use wildcards, logical operators, multiple criteria, cell references and dates.
+So, you have many many options to customize the function.
+Up until now, you got most of COUNTIFS function.
+But please don’t hesitate to reach out with any feedback or suggestions for future topics.
+We are always looking for ways to offer most valuable resources to our readers.